w3f/polkadot-wiki/docs/learn/learn-staking.md

 ![staking](../assets/NPoS/staking-keys_stash_controller.png)

-This hierarchy of separate key types was designed so that nominators and validator operators can protect themselves much better than in systems with only one key.
+This hierarchy of separate key types for stash and controller accounts was designed so that nominators and validator operators can protect themselves much better than in systems with only one key.
 As a rule, the more often one uses a private key the higher its visibility and thus the chance it can be stolen.
 So, if one uses a key for multiple roles on a blockchain network, security can be easily compromised as the likelihood one